Fundamental limitations for quantum and nano thermodynamics: Author Contributions

-We thank Robert Alicki, Fernando Brandao, Sandu Popescu and Charles Bennett for discussions.
+{\bf Acknowledgements} We thank Robert Alicki, Charles Bennett, Fernando Brandao, Sandu Popescu and Joe Renes for discussions.
 We thank Lidia del Rio for Figure 1, and comments on our draft.
 JO is supported by the Royal Society.
 MH is supported by Polish Ministry of Science and Higher Education grant N N202 231937 and by EC IP QESSENCE.
-MH acknowledge the hospitality the of Quantum Computation group at DAMTP, and JO thanks the National Quantum Information Centre of Gdansk and the Dale Farm Residents Association for their hospitality while the manuscript was being completed.
+M.H. also acknowledges the support by Foundation for Polish Science TEAM project cofinanced by the EU European Regional Development Fund for preparing the final version of this paper.
+MH acknowledges the hospitality the of Quantum Computation group at DAMTP, and JO thanks the National Quantum Information Centre of Gdansk and the Dale Farm Residents Association for their hospitality while the manuscript was being completed.